Metastatic Breast Cancer Clinical Trials

 - Monitor the patient’s progress throughout the trial, making any modifications that might be beneficial (such as increasing or decreasing the dosage of a particular medication) in order to help ensure the best possible outcome

 - Take into account the patient’s quality of life, recommending any supportive care therapies that might be helpful or recommending that a patient withdraw from a trial if his or the tumor is not responding to the treatment

 Through our clinical trials, Moffitt has helped thousands of patients find new sources of hope in their fight against cancer.
 Many of these individuals have complex diagnoses, such as metastatic breast cancer, that were once thought to have limited treatment options.
 As part of our commitment to improving outcomes for every individual with cancer, we’ve positioned ourselves firmly at the forefront of innovative research.

-If you’d like to find out if you are a candidate for one of Moffitt’s clinical trials, call 1-888-663-3488 or complete a new patient registration form online to request an appointment.
+If you’d like to find out if you are a candidate for one of Moffitt’s metastatic breast cancer clinical trials, call 813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form online.
 You do not need a physician’s referral.